 Online OE Events 2020-21

-For the rest of the year, we will be running a series of online activities for OEs.
-You can find out more about each one below and use the booking form at the bottom of the page to register for as many of them as you like!
+We can't wait until we can welcome OEs to in-person events when restrictions allow.
+In the meantime, you can access a series of online events including talks and music recitals.
+Find out more about the events below and use the booking form at the bottom of the page to register for as many as you like!

-Journalist and broadcaster John Kampfner talks about his recently published bestseller, Why The Germans Do It Better: Notes from a Grown-Up Country.
-In the book, he charts the journey that Germany has taken since 1945, focusing on political institutions, the economy, culture, society and identity.
+Journalist and broadcaster John Kampfner talks about his recently published bestseller, Why The Germans Do It Better: Notes from a Grown-Up Country, which charts the journey that Germany has taken since 1945, focusing on political institutions, the economy, culture, society and identity.

 Professor Brenner Fissell is an expert in the fields of criminal law and military law, and applies insights from political theory to specific issues in criminal law.
 His scholarship has appeared in numerous law reviews.
 His work on Guantanamo Detainees' Rights has been cited in the New York Times, and his work on military law has been cited by The Washington Post.